-Clearly communicated project mission facilitate the goals of an organization and client that enables informed priority setting tasks.
+Clearly communicated project mission facilitates the goals of an organization and client that enables informed priority setting tasks.
 Once it is clear to everyone that what is required in a product or an app, and then they know what they should be doing to make them as per instructions and what can be put off.

 QA Methods and Tools

 How you decide to architect your quality assurance plan is up to your company goals and team structure.
-It should not be a rigid set of checklists, in fact you are creating a culture for QA.
+It should not be a rigid set of checklists, in fact, you are creating a culture for QA.
 Allow your team to enjoy the process by keeping it engaging and empowering.

 You should also be on the lookout for modern tools to support your workflows.
-Always ask yourself: “is there a faster and smarter way?”
+Always ask yourself: “Is there a faster and smarter way?”

 Some examples here to shed light on you.
 For user acceptance tests you can install Usersnap’s visual feedback tool to your staging environment.
 It helps testers to capture screenshots and make annotations to illustrate bugs and suggestions all within the product.
 This will make your process less tedious and more streamlined.